ultrmgns/pxphomework/README.md

 ## Data

 The system works with synthetic CSV data containing merchant information.
 You can:
-- Use the provided CSV files
+- Use the provided CSV files (in mcp_server directory)
-- Generate new data using the data generation script
+- Generate new data using the data generation script (datagen.py)

 ## System Flow